agb32/cosmadoc/docs/source/daos.md

 If you run this script then the output file will show that it ran successfully and show the date and host name.
 Great it works, but if you try to view this locally mounted container you will not see the update.

-7. Seeing your data: To ensure you see the updated date you need to unmount and then mount the container.
+7. Seeing your data: To ensure you see the updated date you need to unmount and then mount the container, if you did not previously mount it with caching disabled.

 ```
 fusermount3 -u ./PiData